allmaps/allmaps/packages/render/README.md

 ### `WarpedMapList#resetMapsOptions(mapIds, mapOptionKeys, listOptionKeys, setOptionsOptions)`

-Resets the map options of specific map IDs
+Resets the map-specific options of maps (and the list options)

 An empty array resets all options, undefined resets no options.